dialpad/mucs_2021_dialpad/README.md

 You can find the pre-trained models in this Google Drive link: https://drive.google.com/drive/folders/1QlEZgzscznfPaVv_B62Ipz0grXdeDNIr?usp=sharing

+Our data preparation recipe and inference scripts are under [egs/mucs_2021/task1/](egs/mucs_2021/task1/)

 ## Extracting features for inference
 For all experiments, we extracted 80-dimensional log Mel filterbank features with a window size of 25 ms computed at every 10 ms.
 The features are extracted using `torchaudio.compliance.kaldi.fbank`